monicahardt/ScrabbleProject/README.md

 ## Preface

 This project is developed in spring 2023, as a part of a mandatory assignment in the course Functional Programming, taught by prof. Jesper Bengtson and Patrick Bahr.
-Authors of this project are Monica Hardt (monha@itu.dk), Selma Bernhild (selb@itu.dk) & Rakul Maria H. Tórgarð (rakt@itu.dk).
+Authors of this project are Monica Hardt (monha@itu.dk), Selma Bernild (selb@itu.dk) & Rakul Maria H. Tórgarð (rakt@itu.dk).

 The outcome of the project is to develop a ScrabbleBot, that can find and play valid scrabble moves.
 The project is left open, giving the developers the opportunity to aim for their level of amibition.